[Bry-sur-Marne Street Scene]

-Donated to the Alexander Turnbull Library, National Library of New Zealand by the artist, 1979.
-Title and date supplied by artist at time of donation.
-Alexander Turnbull Library documentation “Bry-sur-Marne, the day de Gaulle became President.
+Alexander Turnbull Library, National Library of New Zealand documentation notes, “Bry-sur-Marne, the day de Gaulle became President.
 Shows riverbank and cars parked alongside.”

-Charles de Gaulle was inaugurated as the First President of the Fifth Republic in January 1959.
+Charles de Gaulle was inaugurated as the First President of the Fifth Republic in France in January 1959.